Hit the C-spot: How to have cervical orgasms during sex

 Turns out, the cervix isn’t just a gateway to your uterus – it’s also an erogenous zone

 We recently discussed how the cervix is a gateway from the vagina to the uterus, but did you know it can also be a gateway to pleasure?
+In honor of National Orgasm Day (July 31st), we’re bringing you a complete guide to one of our favorite kinds: The cervical orgasm.

 When we talk about orgasms in the female reproductive system, the clitoris and G-spot normally steal all of the spotlight.
 But behind the scenes, a new star is waiting to steal the show: the C-spot.